 To find out about an organisation before you approach them you can call:

-If you have confirmed you are pregnant, you have three options:
+If you have confirmed you are pregnant, you have the following options:

 Whatever you decide, the choice is yours.

 Some of the things you may want to consider in making the decision are:

 - Firstly, would you ‘rule out’ any of these choices?